Principles of molecular genetics

 Physicians involved in the care of patients will require knowledge of the basic principles of genetics to adequately incorporate these applications into clinical practice.
 The basic principles of molecular genetics are reviewed here.
 The material summarized here is essential to understand topics related to the basic science and clinical applications of genetics addressed elsewhere within UpToDate.
 Readers are encouraged to consult introductory texts in molecular genetics and biology for more detailed reviews of these concepts.
 Examples of suitable texts are provided in the reference section [1,2].

 A glossary of genetic terms is available separately.
-(See "Glossary of genetic terms".)
+(See "Genetics: glossary of terms".)

 PRINCIPLES OF MOLECULAR BIOLOGY